aws-samples/video-semantic-search-with-aws-ai-ml-services/README.md

 The authenication is managed by Amazon Cognito.
 You will need to create a new user to be able to login.

+### Email Domain Restriction

+The application supports restricting user registration to specific email domains.
+This is configured through the `AllowedEmailDomains` parameter in the CloudFormation template.
+By default, it allows "amazon.com" and "example.com" domains.

+To modify the allowed domains:

+1. Edit the `AllowedEmailDomains` parameter in `infrastructure/template.yaml`
+2. Redeploy the application using the deployment steps above

+If the parameter is left empty, all email domains will be allowed.

 ### Login to your new web application

 Once complete, the CLI output will show a value for the CloudFront URL to be able to view the web application, e.g. `https://d123abc.cloudfront.net/`